Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### BERT (Bidirectional Encoder Representations from Transformers)

-BERT, developed by Google, is a pre trained transformer based language model.
+BERT, developed by Google, is a pre-trained transformer-based language model.
 It stands out for its bidirectional training approach, which allows it to understand the context of a word based on all of its surroundings (left and right of the word).

 ### BLOOM

-Developed by The BLOOM project, Bloom is a large scale language model that can execute a vast array of natural language understanding and generation tasks accurately.
+Developed by The BLOOM project, Bloom is a large-scale language model that can execute a vast array of natural language understanding and generation tasks accurately.

 ## C

 ### ChatGPT

-Developed by OpenAI, ChatGPT is a specialized large scale language model that generates human like text.
+Developed by OpenAI, ChatGPT is a specialized large-scale language model that generates human-like text.
 It's a popular choice for developing AI powered chatbots due to its convincing conversation-generation capabilities.

 ### CLIP (Contrastive Language—Imagen Pretraining)